Three Places To View Michigan’s Northern Lights

 According to Canada’s Northern Lights Centre, the Northern Lights, also known as Aurora Borealis in the northern hemisphere or “dawn of the north,” are the result of gaseous particles in the Earth’s atmosphere colliding with charged particles from the sun’s atmosphere.

-To have the best opportunity at seeing the Northern Lights, it’s best to go farther north and in the winter.
-Winter provides a longer period of daily darkness to see the lights and you will have a much better shot of seeing them, even if it means bearing down in the cold.
+To have the best opportunity at seeing the Northern Lights, it’s best to go farther north during winter months.
+Winter provides a longer period of daily darkness to see the lights and you will have a much better shot of seeing them, even if it means withstanding a little cold.
 As you travel farther north, your chance of encountering the lights will increase.
 This is because the Earth’s magnetic poles weaken the magnetic field around them and more of the sun’s particles enter the atmosphere there.

 The more isolated an area is, the better, too.
 Bright lights and light pollution only hinder a possible viewing experience.
 In North America, it’s easiest to see the Northern Lights in Alaska and Canada’s Yukon, Northwest Territories and Nunavut provinces but they have also been observed as far south as New Orleans, although rarely.